ClickCease

 Is NHTSA Getting Ready to Formally Investigate Tesla's Autopilot?

-Newly disclosed records may suggest that the U.S. National Highway Traffic Safety Administration (NHTSA) may be preparing a formal investigation into Tesla Inc.’s semi-autonomous, driver-assist system known as Autopilot.
-According to The Detroit News, the agency has issued at least five subpoenas since April 2018 for information about Tesla vehicle crashes, NHTSA’s correspondence with Tesla show.
-These documents were obtained by Plainsite, a legal transparency group, which put in a public records request for communications regarding Autopilot.
+According to The Detroit News, the agency has issued at least five subpoenas since April 2018 for information about Tesla vehicle crashes, as NHTSA’s correspondence with Tesla shows.
+Plainsite obtained these documents, and a legal transparency group made a public records request for communications regarding Autopilot.

 Autopilot Not Designed for Our Roads

-In 2017, the NTSB found that Tesla’s Autopilot design that allowed drivers to engage it on roads for which it was not designed, contributed to a fatal 2016 crash in Florida involving a Model S. Records released earlier this month show that NHTSA has continued to closely monitor Tesla’s Autopilot feature even after it closed an earlier investigation into the system that found no defect.
-In May, Consumer Reports called on NHTSA to make another inquiry into Autopilot.
-Consumer Reports criticized Tesla for allowing the system to be used on roads it’s not yet able to handle.
+Records released earlier this month show that the NHTSA has continued to closely monitor Tesla’s Autopilot feature even after it closed an earlier investigation into the system that found no defect.
+In May, Consumer Reports called on NHTSA to conduct another inquiry into Autopilot.
+Consumer Reports criticized Tesla for allowing the system to be used on roads it is unable to handle.

 Still Unsafe

-Our auto defect lawyers have maintained that Tesla’s Autopilot has not been ready for our roadways.
-Autopilot is only a semi-autonomous feature that continually requires driver’s attention.
-However, its name is misleading to drivers lulling them into a false sense of security.
-As a result, we see drivers engage Autopilot and doze off or use Autopilot when they’ve had a few drinks.
-Obviously, these are dangerous driving habits that could have catastrophic consequences.
-We hope NHTSA conducts a thorough and formal investigation of Tesla’s Autopilot system.
-If it’s not ready for our current roadway system, it should not be out there.
+Our auto defect lawyers have maintained that Tesla’s Autopilot is not ready for our roadways.
+Autopilot is only a semi-autonomous feature that continually requires the driver’s attention.
+However, its name is misleading to drivers, lulling them into a false sense of security.

 Source: https://www.detroitnews.com/story/business/autos/2019/08/08/tesla-subpoena-may-presage-federal-probe/39931141/